grscheller/neovim-notes/notes/02-BasicTextEditing.md

 If you have enabled mouse support, mouse actions can cause you to enter *visual mode*.
 When I first the transition from vi to vim, I found it less confusing to enable mouse support for *normal mode* only.
-After becoming more comfortble with *visual mode*, I found it completely natural enabling mouse support for all modes.
+After becoming more comfortable with *visual mode*, I found it completely natural enabling mouse support for all modes.

 ---